Updated October 22, 2020

 I just got a bill OR my physician’s office charged my card on file for the copay after the visit.
 What should I do?

 If, after your visit, your doctor’s office sent you a bill or charged your credit card for a copay or coinsurance for a primary care visit, behavioral health visit or a telehealth visit, we will need to contact your doctor’s office to get this resolved.
 You can call your doctor directly or we can assist you with making this call.
 If you would like assistance, you may contact the Humana Customer Care number on the back of your Humana member ID card.

-Is Humana still waiving all member costs for treatment related to COVID-19?
+Is Humana waiving out-of-pocket costs for treatment related to COVID-19?

 Yes.
-Humana is waiving member cost sharing for COVID-19 treatment and testing for the following:
+Humana is waiving member cost sharing for COVID-19 treatment of confirmed cases for the following:

 - Humana Medicare Advantage members

 - Humana fully insured group commercial members